This post may contain affiliate links. Please read our disclosure policy.

 heating milk in a medium-sized saucepan.

-1. Curdle with Lemon Juice: As the milk starts to bubble, add lemon juice and turn the heat to low.
-You’ll see the milk curdling almost immediately.
-Gently stir to gather the curds together.
-Continue heating for an extra 5 minutes, allowing the acid to fully separate the curds (white solids) from the whey (yellowish liquid).
-If the milk hasn’t fully separated after this, add another teaspoon of lemon juice.
+1. When the milk begins to bubble, add the lemon juice and reduce the heat to low.
+You’ll see the milk separate almost right away into white curds (the solids) and a yellowish liquid called whey.
+Gently stir to help the curds come together.
+Let it heat for 5 more minutes so the separation is complete.
+If the milk hasn’t fully separated, add another teaspoon of lemon juice.

 hot milk mixed with lemon juice causing curdling in a pot.